 Women and girls living in the Rohingya camp and host communities of Cox's Bazar experience a range of protection issues including violence against women and children, child marriage and abduction.
-Field research by Caritas in December 202023 found that 69 per cent of women and 57 per cent of children from host communities were likely to have experienced violence.
+Field research by Caritas in December 2020 found that 69 per cent of women and 57 per cent of children from host communities were likely to have experienced violence.
 Within the Rohingya camp communities, 62 percent of women and 38 per cent of children had experience violence.
 68 per cent of Rohingya women and girls from the camps felt unsafe moving outside their camp area, while 43 per cent felt unsafe moving around within the camp itself.

-23 Caritas Bangladesh, Caritas Development Institute and Caritas Australia, 2022.
+&lt;sup>23 Caritas Bangladesh, Caritas Development Institute and Caritas Australia, 2022.
 Ibid.

 To address these risks, Caritas Bangladesh supports community-based protection programs in the camps, including a Barefoot Counsellors program, Women-Friendly Spaces and Child-Friendly Spaces.
 The Barefoot Counsellors program 'empowers Rohingya community members to gain knowledge and skills as volunteers to support other camp community members through activities such as psychosocial support, community engagement and awareness raising.
-The program reinforces the natural solidarity networks in the community through progressive capacity building of volunteers in protection and gender-based violence counsellor volunteers play an important role in preventing violence, trafficking and child abuse.
+The program reinforces the natural solidarity networks in the community through progressive capacity building of volunteers in protection and gender-based violence counselling, household visits, information and awareness sessions, and reporting.'
+The Barefoot Counsellor volunteers play an important role in preventing violence, trafficking and child abuse.
 Community volunteers are also on committees for the Women-Friendly Spaces and Child-Friendly Spaces.
 Researchers found that the three community-based protection initiatives are effectively engaging and involving community members, and Caritas Bangladesh is looking at how to further deepen community engagement and ownership.